 We strive to support the children to be competent, to be confident in their abilities and to be problem solvers.
 So every now and again I feel quite frustrated (and do my utmost to hide that frustration) when children say "I can't..." without even attempting.

 On Mondays we have "children's choice" - the children get to choose whether they are inside or outside d

-Over the years I found that swing from having great faith in educators to suddenly feeling overwhelmed and that we are never going to achieve true democratic classrooms/learning where there is participation and respect and real learning for all.
+Over the years I found that I swing from having great faith in educators to suddenly feeling overwhelmed and that we are never going to achieve true democratic classrooms/learning where there is participation and respect and real learning for all.
 And in this I mean not just in early education but throughout school.
-Really its not the educators I have issue with...
-I think 98% strive to be the best they can for the students/children they work with - there are that 2% (maybe mor
+To be honest it's not really the educators I have issue with...
+I think 98% strive to be the best they can for the students/children they work with - unfortunatel

 Sometimes something catches your eye and you just have to read it... my two 14 year old daughters love Sherlock Holmes, so when I saw the post by Brain Pickings on Konnikova: Mastermind: How to think like Sherlock Holmes, I just had to give it a read. ... and I am glad I did... as I started seeing parallels to my work as a preschool teacher... in that observations and how we observe and analyse what we have seen can allow us to deduce what is the best continued path for the c